mrkkrj/xamgu-QSS-loader/README.md

  - polish up the dark style icons
  - add support for C++ style comments (???)
  - correct styling of the slider knob in DemoApp (!!!)
+ - correct styling of cpmbo box's menu in DemoApp (!!!)